upsidelab/enthusiast-starter/README.md

     "PDF Plugin": "<path_to_file>.PDFDocumentSourcePlugin"
 }
 ```
+Now this custom plugin will be available in Document source section.
+`config` variable used in above example could be provided while adding any source plugin, in this example it was used to provide urls to documents.

 ### Next, let's move to agent.
 1. Create a directory for you agent (e.g. `pdf_agent`).
 Then inside it create `agent.py` file:
 ```python